Side effects

 • But occasionally OCaml is too dumb to realize things are not weak

-• there are some workarounds for this case
+• there are advanced workarounds for this case which we will not cover

 Mutable Records

-• Along with refs we can make some record fields mutable
+• Along with refs we can declare some record fields mutable

 • 'a ref is really implemented by a mutable record with one field, contents:

-• 'a ref abbreviates the type { mutable contents: 'a }
+• 'a ref in fact abbreviates the type { mutable contents: 'a }

 • The keyword mutable on a record field means it can mutate